CharlottePhillipss/CS3366_HW1/README.md

 # CS3366_HW1

 C:

 The biggest issue with this elevator is the number placement.
 The ordering of the numbers listed seems unintuitive and more random, which could potentially confuse users.
 Also, the emergency call button is not as clearly defined as it could be.
 It appears to be the roughly the same size, shape, and color as the other buttons.
 If there is an instance in which a user is having a medical emergency and are suffering from confusion, they may not be able to tell from a glance which button is the emergency button.

 B:

 The most common uses of an elevator include:

   •	Moving from one floor to another in a large building

-  •	Assisting disable people who cannot use stairs
+  •	Assisting disabled people who cannot use stairs

 More rare uses of an elevator include:

   •	Moving large cargo, such as suitcases and heavy appliances, between the floors of a building.

 The common sequence of actions for using an elevator are: